ggreco77/GWsky/README.md

 (http://aladin.u-strasbg.fr/).
 The airmass at the FoV center and the integrated probability (%) are provided during the FoV sequence.
+** The FoV sequence is generated along the coordinate grid.
+No roll angle is provided.**

 **Running it**